Rules

 The participating choirs at the Rimini International Choral Competition shall book their hotel through the Agency authorized by Musicaficta.
 All the information about prices of the packages is available at the bottom of this page and on our website here https://www.riminichoral.it/package.
 This is an exclusive condition and integral part of the conditions for participation and there is no exception to this rule.
 All included services and rates of the event package are described in the agency offer sent to the requesting choir.
 The purchase of an accommodation package is three (3) nights minimum.
 The package includes hotel accommodation in B&B, half board or full board, the entrance to all the events organized during the event (concerts, competitions) and the possibility to take advantage of all the discounts offered by our partners (museums, leisure parks, restaurants…) The payment to the authorized agencies for the event package is due on the dates indicated on the invoice.
 Banking information is also located on the invoice.
 We would like to draw your attention expressly to the fact that participation in the event is only possible if the costs due have been received net and by the last deadline.
 Delays in payments may affect the benefits of your participation.
 Any costs incurred due to such action are to be borne by the group.
 To ask the price of your package please visit our website.

-Piano: A digital 88 keys piano or a coda piano for accompaniment during the Competitions and Concerts will be available on the stage.
+Piano: A digital 88 keys piano or a coda piano for accompaniment during the Competition and concerts will be available on the stage.

 Music stands: Music stands (for conductors and other musicians) will be provided by the Organisers at the Competition venues.